Batman024/Brooklyn-Home-Price-Predictor/README.md

 square feet of living area (sqft) </b>, the number of bedrooms (bed#), the number of baths (bath#), the<b> number of years since the property was built (age) </b>.
 Lastly, as per the paper[3], the some of the variables taken into consideration are Size, Date Built.
 Other variable considered include Restraunts, Grocery Stores, Nightlife.
 There variables have been caprtured under the larger abmit of neighborhood
 # References #
-* 1.Modeling House Price Prediction using Regression Analysis and Particle Swarm Optimization ,International Journal of Advanced Computer Science and Applications (IJACSA), Vol. 8, No. 10, 2017
+1. Modeling House Price Prediction using Regression Analysis and Particle Swarm Optimization ,International Journal of Advanced Computer Science and Applications (IJACSA), Vol. 8, No. 10, 2017
-* 2.Predicting Housing Value, The Journal of Real Estate Research (JRER)  Vol. 22  No. 3 – 2001
+2. Predicting Housing Value, The Journal of Real Estate Research (JRER)  Vol. 22  No. 3 – 2001
-* 3.Housing Price Prediction, An Nguyen, Appendix Table 6
+3. Housing Price Prediction, An Nguyen, Appendix Table 6